Jun Mukōyama: Career

-Positions taken
+Political positions

 Mukōyama focuses on promoting Hokkaidowhich she feels does not get the appropriate level of attention from the national government, the working class, natural resources, and reversing the population decline.

 Like the majority of representatives in her party, Mukōyama also believes that nuclear energy is necessary for Japan's energy needs at present, even though nuclear weapons should not be considered.
 Furthermore, she advocates for a revision of Japan's anti-militarist Constitution.

 On the international stage, Mukōyama declared herself in favor of tightening the sanctions imposed on Russia, following the Russo-Ukrainian conflict.

 Unlike other members of the LDP, Mukōyama supports attempts to change the Japanese law that requires spouses to share the same surname.
 She also supports the establishment of a quota system for women in Japanese political life, in order to promote their access to high-level positions, as well as the recognition of same-sex marriage in Japan.
 She opposes the continued presence of women in the Japanese imperial family after marriage, as well as the ascension of a woman to the Chrysanthemum Throne.

 On December 8, 2024, she appeared as a new member of the Liberal Democratic Party on NHK's Sunday Debate program "Questioning New Diet Members: What Politics and Society Should They Aim for?"

 She discussed political activities on social media, political funding issues, how to deal with the current generation, and parliamentary debates as a minority ruling party.